MunsMan/uibk_hpc_23/proseminar/09/task.md

 1. **Finding Power Events:** Use the `perf list` command to find available RAPL events.
 This command lists all the performance monitoring events available, including those for power which can be filtered with `grep`.

-2. **Measuring with `perf`:** Once identified the relevant RAPL events, unsing the command like `perf stat -a -e "power/energy-cores/"` to measure the energy consumption of the CPU cores while running a specific program results in the following output:
+2. **Measuring with `perf`:** Once identified the relevant RAPL events, using the command like `perf stat -a -e "power/energy-cores/"` to measure the energy consumption of the CPU cores while running a specific program results in the following output:

 ```
 Performance counter stats for 'system wide':